yarnmengnus/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use Case: Mark Task as Done/Undone**

+**Preconditions:** There are tasks in the task list.

+**MSS**

+1. User requests to list tasks.
+2. ProfPlan shows a list of tasks.
+3. User selects a task to mark as done or undone by specifying its number in the list.
+4. ProfPlan updates the task's completion status accordingly.

+   Use case ends.

+**Extensions**

+* 4a.
+User specifies a task number that is outside the list indices or provides an invalid input.

+    * 4a1.
+ProfPlan displays an error message.

+      Use case ends.

+* 4b.
+User attempts to mark a task as done/undone when there are no tasks in the list.

+    * 4b1.
+ProfPlan displays an error message.

+      Use case ends.

 **Use Case: Delete Task/Delete All Tasks**

 **Preconditions:** There are one or more tasks in the task list.